IraSafonik/project_GenAI_BCG/README.md

 Customizing:
 Modify the configuration files to adjust the parameters for data extraction and analysis.
 Extend the chatbot's knowledge base by adding new financial documents or adjusting the NLP models for improved accuracy.

+## Task 1
+1. Data extraction:
+- Research and review 10-K documents.
+- Focus on key financial figures and ratios.
+2. Basic analysis:
+- Identify significant financial trends and indicators.
+- Assess the financial health and performance of the companies.
+3. Data preparation:
+- Format and clean the data for AI model integration.
+4. Deliverable:
+A comprehensive data analysis report, which should include:
+- my findings
+- a summary providing insights into the financial health of the analyzed companies.